 When writing your questions, be sure to avoid bias and leading questions.
 Discrimination can occur when the question is phrased in a way that favors one answer over another.
 Leading questions are those that suggest a particular solution.

 Once you’ve written your questions, it’s time to send out your survey.
 You can distribute your survey via email, social media, or a website.
 It’s essential to promote your survey to ensure you get a high response rate.
+Consider leveraging tools like the Salesforce survey feature to efficiently reach and collect feedback from your target audience.

 Finally, it’s time to analyze the data once you’ve collected your responses.
 Look for patterns and trends in the responses to help you make informed decisions about how to improve your product or service.
+Utilizing Salesforce’s data analysis capabilities can further enhance your understanding of customer feedback and enable data-driven decision-making for your business.

 How to Deliver Feedback Surveys via Emails